xiaoyu518/PANGEA-Dashboard/README.md

 # PANGEA Dashboard

-Repository for Narrative Files for Auspice representation on the PANGEA Dashboard.
+Repository for files related to the PANGEA Dashboard.